wwnorton/design-system/packages/core/README.md

 );
 ```

-Set the reset styles, which includes the required `:root` CSS properties.
+Set the reset styles to use our reset.
+It's recommended to isolate this in its own stylesheet.

 ```scss
 // my-app/src/reset.scss